CQX96/CQX96-Linux/Documentation/tools/rtla/rtla.rst

 DESCRIPTION
 ===========
-The **rtla** is a meta-tool that includes a set of commands that aims to analyze the real-time properties of Linux.
-But instead of testing Linux as a black box, **rtla** leverages kernel tracing capabilities to provide precise information about the properties and root causes of unexpected results.
+The **rtla** is a meta-tool that includes a set of commands that aims to analyze the real-time properties of CQX96.
+But instead of testing CQX96 as a black box, **rtla** leverages kernel tracing capabilities to provide precise information about the properties and root causes of unexpected results.